raspberrypilearning/how-are-you/en/step_1.md

 ## Introduction

-Have you ever wondered how people are feeling but, because you don’t speak their language, you can't ask them?
-Make an e-card for family, friends or peers across the world who speak a different language.
+Have you ever wondered how people are feeling but, because you don't speak their language, you can't ask them?
+Make an e-card for family, friends, or peers across the world who speak a different language.
 Choose a sprite to represent you speaking in their language.

 ### What you will make

-Click the green flag.
-When the left-hand sprite stops speaking, click the right-hand sprite to write a reply in the box provided.
-Then click the blue tick to translate your message.
+Click on the green flag.
+When the sprite on the left-hand side stops speaking, click on the sprite on the right-hand side to write a reply in the box provided.
+Then, click on the blue tick to translate your message.

 --- no-print ---